ProCern/tokyo_manager/README.md

 port will be returned.
 If no connection can be established, an error will be raised.

-This method will yeild the connection to a block if given and close the connection after the block is executed.
+This method will yeild the connection to a block if given.
 Otherwise, the connection is returned.

     TokyoManager.connection_for_date(date) do |connection|
       # do something with the connection